open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/EIIMessageBus/python/none.rst.txt

-Python binding for the EII Message Bus.
+Python binding for the Open EII Message Bus.